One Unicorn

-Implementing provider extension methods in EF Core 1.1
+Implementing provider extension methods

 A previous post gave an outline of EF Core metadata.
 That post showed the extension methods used by providers to add provider-specific functionality to EF.
 This post describes how to implement those methods.
 This post is aimed at provider writers or those who may want to contribute to the EF Core source code.